Main Window Overview

 The Basic Workflow

-Creating vision algorithms in Adaptive Vision Studio consists in repeating three intuitive steps:
+Creating vision algorithms in Adaptive Vision Studio comes down to three intuitive steps:

-- Drag & drop (or double-click) filters from the Toolbox (or Filter Catalog) to the Program Editor.
+- Drag & drop (or double-click) filters from the Toolbox to the Program Editor.

-- Drag & drop connections between the filters or set constant input values in the Properties window.
+- Drag & drop connections between filters or set constant input values in the Properties window.

 - Drag & drop filter outputs to the Data Previews panels.

-Whenever a part of a program is ready, click Run or Iterate buttons to test it.
-The Console window at the bottom will also have some important information about the execution.
-Check it especially when something goes wrong.
+Whenever a part of a program is ready, click Run or Iterate buttons in order to test it.
+The Console window at the bottom will also display some important information concerning the execution.
+Keep an eye on it – especially when something goes wrong.